AdobeDocs/experience-manager-65.en/help/commerce/commerce-cloud/getting-started.md

 >
 >Alternatively you can use the [Cloud Manger API](https://www.adobe.io/apis/experiencecloud/cloud-manager/docs.html) to configure the Cloud Manager variables as well.

-With this, you are ready to use AEM Commerce as a Cloud Service and can deploy your project via Cloud Manager.
+With this, you are ready to use AEM Commerce and can deploy your project via Cloud Manager.

 ## Enable Staged Catalog Features (Optional) {#staging}